abilian/lab.abilian.com/docs/Tech/Linux/Sovereign OS - "EU Linux".md

 Modern Linux distributions and third-party tools make it easy to create tailored, derived versions to meet specific needs.
 Distributions like Debian and Ubuntu offer tools (e.g., *Debian Live*, *Ubuntu Customization Kit*) for custom builds with preselected packages and configurations, while Arch Linux and Gentoo provide deep control for granular customizations.
 Advanced tools like the *Yocto Project* and *Linux From Scratch* enable the creation of highly specialized, minimal builds ideal for strict regulatory or performance requirements.
 This flexibility allows public administrations to develop streamlined, secure systems that meet exact compliance standards without unnecessary features.

+#### References

+- [Etude Internet poste libre (2022)](https://www.april.org/sites/default/files/2022_02_Etude_poste_internet_libre_TC.pdf)  - As part of reducing dependency on Microsoft solutions, the French Ministry of Defense is exploring the feasibility of replacing Microsoft operating systems with open-source alternatives (Linux) for internet workstations, alongside improving their management and security updates.
+- [Poste de travail Linux, les conclusions de la DGFIP (2022)](https://adullact.org/breves/67-actualite/actu-libre-france/1211-poste-de-travail-linux-les-conclusions-de-la-dgfip-partagees) - French administrations increasingly recognize the benefits of open-source software, such as technological sovereignty and cost reduction, and while tools like Firefox and LibreOffice are widely used, full adoption of Linux as a workstation remains rare, with strategic studies like those by the DGFiP focusing on migration frameworks and change management to support such transitions.

 ### Economic Impact

 The financial benefits of adopting Linux across EU administrations are compelling.
 By moving away from costly proprietary licenses, the EU could see immediate reductions in licensing expenses, allowing those funds to be redirected toward innovation and improvement.
 The open-source model not only reduces maintenance costs but also ensures that each member state can customize the system without incurring exorbitant fees.
 Furthermore, developing an EU-centric Linux distribution would **stimulate the European IT industry**, creating jobs and fostering a vibrant, competitive market for digital services.
 This move towards a unified digital infrastructure would enable more efficient interoperability, streamlining collaboration across national borders and making the EU more cohesive in its digital initiatives.